caiusdebucean/Queues-Scheduling-Network/README.md

 # Queues-Scheduling-Network
-This is an Omnet++ project written in C describing different scheduling algorithms for a network of queues(FIFOs).
+This is an Omnet++ project written in C++ describing different scheduling algorithms for a network of queues(FIFOs).
 This project was realised with **_omnetpp-5.5.1_** Windows version.
 (Linux distributions may prove problematic) Code inspiration was provided by existing samples in the omnetpp folder and user manual.